View Document Text

 Investment Policy Design - Greenspring will assist Client in the development of an

-Plan and shall set forth the number of general investment options and asset class categories to be
+and shall set forth the number of general investment options and asset class categories to be offered under

-offered under the Plan.
-Client shall have the ultimate responsibility and authority to establish such
+the Plan.
+Client shall have the ultimate responsibility and authority to establish such policies and

 B.

-to Client about asset classes and investment alternatives available for the Plan in accordance with
+Client about asset classes and investment alternatives available for the Plan in accordance with the Plan’s

-the Plan’s investment policies and objectives.
-Greenspring will utilize multiple analytic tools and
+investment policies and objectives.
+Greenspring will utilize multiple analytic tools and databases at its

-databases at its disposal.
-Client shall have the final decision-making authority regarding the initial
+disposal.
+Client shall have the final decision-making authority regarding the initial selection, retention,

 C.

-of a broad range of investment options consistent with ERISA Section 404(c) and the regulations
+broad range of investment options consistent with ERISA Section 404(c) and the regulations thereunder.

-thereunder.
-Client shall have the final decision-making authority regarding the selection of
+Client shall have the final decision-making authority regarding the selection of investment options.
+Client

 D.

-options by preparing periodic investment reports that document investment performance,
+preparing periodic investment reports that document investment performance, consistency of fund

-consistency of fund management and conformance to the guidelines set forth in the IPS and make
+management and conformance to the guidelines set forth in the IPS and make recommendations to

 E.

-Client with respect to the selection of a qualified default investment alternative (“QDIA”) for
+respect to the selection of a qualified default investment alternative (“QDIA”) for participants who are

 9